Your day-by-day itinerary

-Today the ship will rest at Satonda – an uninhabited volcanic island, and one of the highlights of the journey.
+Today it’s an early rise as the boat reaches Saleh Bay, where the majestic whale sharks can often be spotted and if you’re lucky, you’ll see these giants very close!
+Next, you’ll move to Satonda – an uninhabited volcanic island, and one of the highlights of the journey.
 The locals believe that the water of the Satonda Crater Lake can extend your life and that the nearby trees can fulfil wishes…..worth a try at least!
 You’ll also have time to snorkel amongst the pristine Coral Reef along the coast, and as the sun sets you can sit on deck with a cold beer and watch as the bats of Satonda head over to the mainland in search of food.
-You’ll continue until Sumbawa, a few kilometres away, where to boat will drop anchor for the evening.
+You’ll continue until Sumbawa, a few kilometres away, where the boat will drop anchor for the evening.

 As the sun comes up you’ll reach the village of Wera on the east coast of Sumbawa, where you’ll gain an insight into the local culture, as well as the boat-making techniques which form an important part of the community.
-In the afternoon, after visiting the imposing Sangeang Volcano, you’ll reach the first island in the Komodo National Park, the island of Banta.
-Following a pause so you can explore the colourful reef around Banta, you’ll move on towards Komodo Island, where you’ll moor for the night.
+You will have the afternoon to explore a beautiful volcanic island only a few hours away.
+Covered in rolling green hills and surrounded by pristine coral reefs, it’s a beautiful spot to enjoy the sun and take in the views.
+You’ll move on towards Komodo Island, where you’ll moor for the night.

 Today you’ll continue to nearby Rinca Island, home to a huge variety of animals including monkeys, buffalo and Komodo Dragons (of course!).
 The Ranger will lead you to one of the best viewing points on the island, where you’ll look out over the incredible landscape and deep blue sea beyond it.
+Later today you’ll have a chance to see the sea turtles in their natural habitat, not far from the Siaba island, while snorkelling – an unforgettable experience!
 In the evening, the crew will prepare a barbeque for everyone on the beach, so you can spend your last night relaxing and reminiscing about your epic journey, before sailing on to your final destination, Labuan Bajo in the west of Flores.

 Flores - the end of the journey

-After one last dip in the sea and a relaxing breakfast on board the ship, sadly it’s time to say goodbye to the crew and your fellow travellers as you disembark in Labuan Bajo.
+After one last dip in the sea and a relaxing breakfast on board the ship, you’ll reach the harbour of Labuhan Bajo and say goodbye to the crew.
+From your boat and into a car, you’ll take a short ride to one of the nearby villages, where the locals will great you with aromatic coffee and wow you with skilful traditional dances.
+Sadly, your adventure comes to an end as you reach Labuan Bajo.
 From here you can set off to explore the volcanoes and tribal cultures of Flores, or simply fly back to the comforts of Bali for a relaxing end to your Indonesian adventure.

 The plan described above gives a good idea of the route but is subject to change, dependent upon weather, delays and local factors.